 Farmers need to plant their grains by a certain time to ensure the crops are mature before the fall frosts- mature crops are harvested and sold to make many food and household items.
-Many farmers also pre-arrange to sell certain amounts of their grain and now with the delay, they many not be able to grow enough to meet those arrangements.
-Many of bought seed, fertilizers and pesticides anticipating a certain amount of grain in the ground- now these purchases are waiting to be used.
+Many farmers also pre-arrange to sell certain amounts of their grain.
+Now with the delay, they many not be able to grow enough to meet those arrangements.
+Many have bought seed, fertilizers and pesticides anticipating a certain amount of grain in the ground- now these purchases are waiting to be used.

 What are farmers doing?

 Many are anxiously watching the weather forecasts and waiting for the ground to dry up enough to get things planted.
 They can change their crop planting plans: what field will get what crop, how much tillage to use, what seed variety to plant, or even planning to plant a different crop altogether- based on what will now fit the soil conditions.
 They are constantly, watching, waiting and changing plans to make the most of this delay, without sacrificing too much of the grain quality.

 This spring has also caused a lot of stress on Ontario farmers, who already are at a high risk for mental health illness.
 After a wet fall and tough harvest in Fall 2018, this spring planting delay stress was definitely not needed.
 Many farmers have taken to twitter and other social media sites with the hashtag #Noplant2019 to share stories and support other farmers in similar positions.
 No farmer is alone in the stress they feel about the weather.